ScarlettZ98/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

+_Setting:_ This interaction happends in a gym when someone is working out.

+_Players:_ This system contains a wristband, a set of card readers, and a set of screens.
+The only human actor is the  exerciser involved in the interaction.
+Other exercisers may pass by when the interaction happens.

+_Activity:_ The card readers and screens are installed near/on equipment at the gym.
+An exerciser could scan his/her wristband at the card reader.
+After identifying the current user, the screen shows his/her exercising plan, including the exercise to do, the weight he/she will use, and reps to do.
+After the user finishes the exercise, the screen shows his/her improvement and lead him/her to the next exercise.

+_Goals:_

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include a picture of your storyboard here**\*\*